Iglesia de San Lázaro

 This gate is named for the Count of Peñalba, Bernardo de Meneses y Bracamonte, who led the successful defense of Santo Domingo against...

-Only a block from Calle El Conde, Esedeku is an intimate bar, popular with local professionals with a huge selection of cocktails; not...
+Only a block from Calle El Conde, Esedeku is an intimate bar with a huge selection of cocktails.
+It's popular with local professionals;...

 Completed in 1650, but altered several times since, this church was erected beside a hospital that treated people with infectious diseases.
 The church was constructed to give the patients hope – a commodity that no doubt was in short supply for patients with tuberculosis, leprosy and other common diseases of colonial times.